 Hundreds of thousands of people in Florida enjoy the sun and wind in their faces as they take to the open road on a motorcycle.
 Often seen as the ultimate symbol of freedom, people from all walks of life enjoy motorcycling.
 However, according to motorcycle accident statistics in Florida, thousands of Floridians are injured in motorcycle accidents every year.

-If you suffered injuries in a motorcycle accident in Florida, contact the Hollywood law firm or Rosen & Ohr.
+If you suffered injuries in a motorcycle accident in Florida, contact the Hollywood law firm or Rosen & Ohr for a free case consultation.
 We can assist you in standing up for your rights against negligent drivers and pursuing the compensation you deserve to pay medical bills and offset your pain and suffering.

-What Are the Most Common Causes of Motorcycle Accidents in Florida?
+What Are the Common Causes of Motorcycle Accidents in Florida?

 Motorcycles are even more susceptible to road hazards because they are smaller and lighter, riders are open to the elements, and motorcycles are more difficult to navigate in adverse conditions.
 Some of the most common causes of motorcycle accidents in Florida include:

 - Improper Left Turns – A widespread cause of motorcycle accidents is another motorist turning left in front of an oncoming motorcycle.
 Often, the driver of the car will claim they did not even see the motorcyclist.

 - Changing Lanes and Lane Splitting – Whether in a blind spot or changing lanes without checking, it only takes a second for a car to change lanes in front of a motorcyclist who cannot stop or change direction in time.

 - Road Hazards – Large potholes, debris, loose sand or gravel, animals crossing the road, and wet pavement are just a few examples of road hazards that can cause a motorcyclist to lose control.